 Online DNP No GRE at GCUDesigned for advanced-practice registered nurses, nurse informaticists, and nurse leaders, the online DNP programs at Grand Canyon offer peer discussion and in-depth application-based activities integrated into your current or desired future practice environment.

-Accelerated DNP Programs
+Are there Accelerated DNP Programs?

 If you’re looking to earn your DNP in less time, an accelerated DNP may be the perfect choice for you.
 Usually, these programs may be completed in two years or less by motivated students.